GA-CyberWorkforceAcademy/GTA-Labs/packet-introspection.md

 This isn’t the only message hidden in the web browsing session.
 Now that you know the message begins with X-Slogan, you can have Wireshark display every frame that includes this ASCII string.
 Click the Close button and then the Clear button to remove the TCP stream filter.

--   Apply the display filter frame contains ”X-Slogan”
+Apply the display filter frame contains ”X-Slogan”

 Right-click on the two other displayed frames and select Follow — TCP Stream to examine the HTTP headers exchanged between hosts.
 Did you find the other message?
 Note that you can only follow one stream at a time using this right-click method.
 You will need to clear out your display filter before following the next stream.

 - 10 pts: What other message did you find (different than Q4)?

-Part 3 clean-up: Click the Close button on the Follow TCP Stream window when you have finished following streams.
+**Clean-up: Click the Close button on the Follow TCP Stream window when you have finished following streams.
 Click the Clear button to remove your display filter before continuing.

 Extract binary file from FTP session (15 points total)
 ==========

 In the previous section, we extracted ASCII-text messages from packets.
 What about binary data?
 Wireshark has tools for this as well.

--   Open pcaps/ftp-clientside101.pcapng in Wireshark.
+Open pcaps/ftp-clientside101.pcapng in Wireshark.

 Scroll through the beginning of the trace file.
 You will see numerous FTP commands used to login, request a directory, define a port number for the data transfer and retrieve a file.